sparkplugstudios/sparkplugstudios.github.io/_posts/2022-02-15-a-circuit-python-library-for-the-PAA5100JE.md

 In addition to the boards SPI configuration a custom chip select pin is also passed to the class.
 The CS pin is one which can be toggled to tell the chip that it should listen and/or respond to requests on the SPI bus.
 This toggle can be [controlled manually](https://learn.adafruit.com/circuitpython-basics-i2c-and-spi/spi-devices#max31855-spi-thermocouple-temperature-sensor-2837737-1) by code; however by using the [SPIDevice Library](https://github.com/adafruit/Adafruit_CircuitPython_BusDevice) this is handled for us automatically.
 More Information on the library can be found [here](https://circuitpython.readthedocs.io/projects/busdevice/en/latest/_modules/adafruit_bus_device/spi_device.html) and [here](https://learn.adafruit.com/circuitpython-basics-i2c-and-spi/spi-devices#spidevice-library-2837757-21.)

+Next we initialise and make a reference to the paa5100ej class.
+As we do so we pass to it both the aforementioned references to the SPI and CS pins.
+The class then utilises this information to create a new SPIDevice that handles the SPI interface and allows us to communicate with the sensor.

 ```
 oflow = paa5100ej.PAA5100EJ(spi, cs)
 oflow.set_led_state(True)